-In the early evening, having seen their horses comfortably and securely stabled, John and Piers approached the south-west gate of the chateau up the steeply sloping causeway.
+In the early evening, having seen their horses comfortably and securely stabled, John and Piers approached the south-west gate of the Château up the steeply sloping causeway.

 After a short climb, they found themselves in a second courtyard and facing a large double door.
 Alongside the door, the narrow spiral staircase continued up to the chateau above.

 Alyse smiled.
 ‘From your military dress, I can see that you have come directly from the road.
 You need to bathe and change your clothes.
 Please follow me.’

-It was already getting dark inside the castle, so she lit a torch before leading them up another staircase.
+It was already getting dark inside the chateau, so she lit a torch before leading them up another staircase.
 She knocked on a door.
 When it opened, Lady Eleanor appeared resplendent in evening dress.

 ‘Ahhh!
 John and Piers.’
 She gave them each a kiss on both cheeks but for John, she included a special third kiss and a strong hug of his shoulders.

 ‘I am so pleased you could come.
 I take it you have already been introduced to Alyse Perez and Juan Perez.
 They are both from the Henestrosa family and are relatives of mine.
 Alyse will assist you to settle in.
 You will be here for several days, so I will have some less military clothes made for you.’